wmorgan/dcos-docs/1.7/administration/monitoring/index.md

 ### Missing Cluster Hosts

 The system health API relies on Mesos-DNS to know about all the cluster hosts.
-It finds these hosts by combining a query from `mesos.master` A records as well as `leader.mesos:5050/slaves` to get the complete list of hosts in the cluster.
+It finds these hosts by combining a query from `mesos.master` A records as well as `leader.mesos:5050/agents` to get the complete list of hosts in the cluster.

-This system has a known bug where an agent will not show up in the list returned from `leader.mesos:5050/slaves` if the Mesos slave service is not healthy.
+This system has a known bug where an agent will not show up in the list returned from `leader.mesos:5050/agents` if the Mesos agent service is not healthy.
 This means the system health API will not show this host.

-If you experience this behavior it's most likely your Mesos slave service on the missing host is unhealthy.
+If you experience this behavior it's most likely your Mesos agent service on the missing host is unhealthy.

 ## Troubleshooting